 As left-handed hitters stand closer to first than right-handed hitters, they are generally represented well on Home to First leaderboards.

-Watch: Statcast tracks Jose Altuve's Home to First time on an infield single.
+Watch: Statcast tracks Jose Altuve's Home to First time on a bunt single.

 In A Call